It was the night before her son’s 4th birthday, and Brandy Sweeney knew something was wrong.

 She went through physical therapy – in fact, she finished the process ahead of schedule.

-After Brandy returned home, her family became an unofficial physical therapy: “Trust me, no one let me just sit around,” she says.
+After Brandy returned home, her family became an unofficial form of physical therapy: “Trust me, no one let me just sit around,” she says.

 Not that she wanted to anyway.